raycast/utils/docs/utils-reference/react-hooks/useCachedPromise.md

 - `data`, `error`, `isLoading` - see [AsyncState](#asyncstate).
 - `revalidate` is a method to manually call the function with the same arguments again.
-- `mutate` is a method to wrap an asynchronous update and gives some control about how the `useCachedPromise`'s data should be updated while the update is going through.
+- `mutate` is a method to wrap an asynchronous update and gives some control over how the `useCachedPromise`'s data should be updated while the update is going through.
 By default, the data will be revalidated (eg. the function will be called again) after the update is done.
 See [Mutation and Optimistic Updates](#mutation-and-optimistic-updates) for more information.

 ## Example